stschoberg/samschoberg.com/README.md

-Thanks to @Preda for the setup tutorial. (https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710)
+Thanks to @Preda for the [setup](https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710).